openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 > - The methods involved in **ResourceManager** are applicable only to the TypeScript-based declarative development paradigm.
 >
 > - Resource files are defined in the **resources** directory of the project.
 You can obtain the resource ID using **$r(resource address).id**, for example, **$r('app.string.test').id**.
+>
+> - You can specify whether to access intra-package resources in an application by resource ID or resource name.
+To access cross-package resources, you need to specify the [resource object](#resource9) or [context](../../application-models/application-context-stage.md#creating-context-of-another-application-or-module) of the corresponding packages.
+The service logic is similar to access to intra-package resources.
+You are advised to access cross-package resources by context.

 ### getStringSync<sup>9+</sup>